adam080880/express-library-api/README.md

 # my-library-api
 This repository is an open source code.
-Built for libraries that want to handle online transactions.
+Built for libraries that want to handle online transactions and allow member to can show list books and can make a reservation to booking a book.
 ## Instalation
 ```
 git clone https://github.com/adam080880/my-library-api